nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [ipvs-node-controller](https://github.com/kakao/ipvs-node-controller) is the kubernetes controller that solves External-IP (Load Balancer IP) issue with IPVS proxy mode.
 - [kubeonoff](https://github.com/GambitResearch/kubeonoff) A simple web UI for managing Kubernetes deployments.
 Kubeonoff is a small web UI that allows to quickly stop/start/restart pods.
 Basically it's for non-developers to manage k8s objects per namespace.
 - [Maistra 🌟](https://maistra.io/) is an opinionated distribution of Istio designed to work with Openshift.
 It combines Kiali, Jaeger, and Prometheus into a platform managed according to the OperatorHub lifecycle.
+- [custom-pod-autoscaler](https://github.com/jthomperoo/custom-pod-autoscaler) A Custom Pod Autoscaler is a Kubernetes autoscaler that is customised and user created.
+The Custom Pod Autoscaler framework allows easier and faster development of Kubernetes autoscalers.
+- [Kubevol 🌟](https://github.com/bmaynard/kubevol) allows you to audit all your Kubernetes pods for an attached volume or see all the volumes attached to each pod by a specific type (eg: ConfigMap, Secret).
+- [kubectl-fuzzy 🌟](https://github.com/d-kuro/kubectl-fuzzy) uses fzf(1)-like fuzzy-finder to do partial or fuzzy search of Kubernetes resources.
+Instead of specifying full resource names to kubectl commands, you can choose them from an interactive list that you can filter by typing a few characters.
+- [Setec 🌟](https://github.com/anthonysterling/setec) Setec (pronounced see-tek) is a utility tool that encrypts and decrypts secrets that are managed by Bitnami's Sealed Secrets.

 ## Enforcing Policies and governance for kubernetes workloads with Conftest
 * [Accelerated Feedback Loops when Developing for Kubernetes with Conftest](https://engineering.plex.com/posts/kubernetes-policy-conftest) Learn how to validate Kubernetes resources with Conftest for faster feedback loops